 Stay away from pain

 The first thing to know is that you should never do anything that hurts.
-Of course, you are going to exercise your body, so you will feel your muscles stretching.
-This can sometimes be a bit painful, but that generally feels like a 'good pain' - the ache of exertion, not the warning pain of injury.
+Of course, you are going to exercise your body, so you will feel your muscles working.
+This can sometimes be uncomfortable, but that generally feels like a 'good pain' - the ache of exertion, not the warning pain of injury.